johnhw/differentiable_sorting/README.md

 We can also use the `smoothmax(a,b, alpha) = a * exp(a*alpha) +  b* exp(b*alpha) / (exp(a*alpha)+exp(b*alpha))`, which has a configurable `alpha` term, allowing interpolation between a hard maximum (alpha -> infinity) and mean averaging (alpha -> 0).

-I assume this idea is well known, but I couldn't find an obvious implementation.
 This implementation was inspired by [this tweet](https://twitter.com/francoisfleuret/status/1139580698694733825) by @francoisfleuret:
 > François Fleuret @francoisfleuret Jun 14
 >